Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 9/10

-The Cup and handle is a continuation chart pattern indicating that an uptrend has paused but it will not reverse.
-The name of the pattern is due to the fact that it looks like a cup.
-When a cup and handle chart pattern is confirmed the uptrend is getting stronger.
-This kind of chart pattern can be identified in a wide range of timeframes: from a few months to a couple of years.
-Note that there is also the inverted cup and handle that indicates the continuation of a downtrend.
-Both the bullish and bearish cup and handle patterns are extremely reliable.
+The Cup and Handle is a continuation chart pattern indicating that an uptrend has paused but will not reverse.
+The pattern is named because it resembles the shape of a cup.
+When a Cup and Handle pattern is confirmed, the uptrend strengthens.
+This pattern can be identified across a wide range of timeframes, from a few months to a couple of years.
+There is also an inverted Cup and Handle pattern, which signals the continuation of a downtrend.
+Both the bullish and bearish Cup and Handle patterns are considered extremely reliable.

 Cup and Handle (bullish continuation)